RheaAyase/jekyll-rhea/_posts/2021-05-01-virtual-reality.md

 The tracking is indeed flawless, and when paired with a good pilot and avatar, the experience that the people around you (your victims) is just amazing.
 Worth it.
 No regrets.

+Valve support has their hands full with me too, I've already RMA'd two controllers, one base station, headset, cable, and we're almost certainly not done.
+It was merely four months - however it was 2000 hours of VR (1200 VRChat.)

 #### WHY?!

 I don't know.
 Don't do it.